Table of Contents

-Dhanurasana is an intermediate level back bending yoga posture.
-Medieval yoga texts like Gheranda Samhita, and Hatha Yoga Pradipika describe this posture.
+Dhanurasana is an intermediate level back-bending yoga posture.
+Medieval yoga texts like Gheranda Samhita and Hatha Yoga Pradipika describe this posture.

 There exists a disparity among the descriptions given by the medieval yoga texts.
 Gheranda Samhita describes Dhanurasana in a prone lying position whereas Hatha Ratnavali describes this posture in a sitting position which is otherwise known as Akarshana Dhanurasana or Karmukasana.

-Akarshana Dhanurasana is a yoga position that resembles to a bow stretched with an arrow ready to be shot.
+Akarshana Dhanurasana is a yoga position that resembles a bow stretched with an arrow ready to be shot.
 It is a sitting yoga position where the big toes are held by the hands and one of them is stretched towards the ear.

 |English Name||Bow Pose|

 It is the combination of two Sanskrit words: Dhanur and Asana.
 Dhanur means a bow and Asana means a yoga position.
 Therefore it gets the name Bow Pose in English.
-This posture in the final position looks like bow and hence the name.
+This posture in the final position looks like a bow and hence the name.